Oct 06, 2024

 • Students who wish to matriculate into a degree seeking program full or part-time must apply through the Admissions Office.

-• The postmark date of an application and the date an application folder is complete are important parts of the admissions process and helps the Enrollment Team implement its first-come, first-served equal opportunity policy.
+• The application completion date is an important part of the admissions process and helps the Admissions Office implement its first-come, first-served equal opportunity policy.

 • Applicants should recognize that it is their responsibility to complete the necessary forms for admission and to see that all required transcripts and/or other information are received and recognized by the Admissions Office.